MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-search-page.md

   MyProperty: {Profile.emails.address} will resolve to MyProperty: “Megan.Bowen@contoso.com”.

-- If you wish to resolve all the values of the address attribute, you have to use the Multi-value expansion syntax as shown below.
+- If you wish to resolve all the values of the address attribute, you have to use the multi-value expansion syntax as shown below.
 Here, the query

   {|MyProperty:{Profile.emails.address}} will resolve to ((MyProperty:"Megan.Bowen@contoso.com") OR (MyProperty: "meganb@hotmail.com") OR (MyProperty:"meganb@outlook.com"))